The 10 best soundbars you can buy

 The speakers in televisions today are far better than they were in years past, but for all that’s been done to improve TVaudio systems, they still pale in comparison to even the most basic soundbar you can buy.

 Soundbars are the sleekest, least obtrusive way to get sound that’s as impactful as the premium picture on your TV.
-The best soundbars offer minimalist style, surround sound support, and the ability to stream audio from your phone with no need to carve out room for a receiver or tower speakers.
-There are a variety of wireless connection options, especially for Wi-Fi bars, and multiple ways to play all your favorite music, movies, and TV shows.
-If you’re unsure where to start, try our guide to picking the right soundbar, and keep reading for our top soundbar picks.
+The best soundbars offer minimalist style, thrilling surround sound, and the ability to stream audio from your phone with no need to carve out room for a receiver or tower speakers.
+There are a variety of wireless connection options, and multiple ways to play all your favorite music, movies, and TV shows.
+If you’re unsure where to start, try our guide to picking the right soundbar, or read on below for our top soundbar picks.

 Looking for a TV to go along with your newfangled soundbar?
 Lucky for you, we’ve rounded up the best TVs available.